PegasysLending/Incentive/readme.md

 [![Build pass](https://github.com/aave/incentives-controller/actions/workflows/node.js.yml/badge.svg)](https://github.com/aave/incentives-controller/actions/workflows/node.js.yml)
 [![codecov](https://codecov.io/gh/aave/incentives-controller/branch/master/graph/badge.svg?token=DRFNLw506C)](https://codecov.io/gh/aave/incentives-controller)

-# Aave incentives
+# Pegasys incentives

 ## Introduction

-This repo contains the code and implementation of the contracts used to activate the liquidity mining program on the main market of the Aave protocol.
+This repo contains the code and implementation of the contracts used to activate the liquidity mining program on the main market of the Pegasys protocol.

 ## Implementation

-The rewards are distributed in the form of stkAAVE, which is obtained by staking Aave in the Safety Module Staking contract located at https://etherscan.io/address/0x4da27a545c0c5b758a6ba100e3a049001de870f5.
+The rewards are distributed in the form of stkPegasys, which is obtained by staking Pegasys in the Safety Module Staking contract located at https://etherscan.io/address/0x4da27a545c0c5b758a6ba100e3a049001de870f5.

-The incentives controller contract, `StakedTokenIncentivesController`, stakes the rewards while transferring the obtained stkAAVE to the claiming user.
+The incentives controller contract, `StakedTokenIncentivesController`, stakes the rewards while transferring the obtained stkPegasys to the claiming user.

 The implementation logic is defined as follow: